 - A drill (for making holes)

 - Coffee filter/waxed paper

 - Organic compost

-- An organic tomato plant.
+- An organic tomato plant or organic tomato seeds.
 Obvs.

 Take your plant pot and cut a circle out the bottom of it for the plant to grow out of.

 Turn the pot back the right way up and drill a hole in two opposite sides, in the middle and about an inch from the top.